MolecularAI/maize/docs/docs/userguide.rst

    :language: toml
    :linenos:

-You can also specify the config in python, or overwrite specific parts of it:
+While not recommended, you can also specify the config in python, or overwrite specific parts of it:

 .. code-block:: python